© 2024 Kansas Public Radio

 “Students are regularly making decisions about which bills to pay,” Priniski said.
 “About whether to go to work or to class, about whether to work three jobs versus two jobs, about how much sleep they can afford based on how many jobs they have to work and when their classes are.”

-The Hope Center also advocates for policy changes at the federal levels and coaches universities on specific, effective solutions that could be implemented on campus.
+The Hope Center also advocates for policy changes at the federal level and coaches universities on specific, effective solutions that could be implemented on campus.
 Priniski said that one of the best ways to create meaningful change on college campuses is to center student-led action in the solution.

 “One of the recommendations that we give to all of our schools is to get other students involved,” Priniski said.
 “Students are the biggest advocates for themselves and their peers.
 [They] always have really great ideas about awareness campaigns, about meeting students' needs, about when and where services are easy to access.”